Help. Hope. Healing

 Services of the Center for Children

 The Center for Children helps ensure the needs of abused children and their families in our community are met by facilitating and coordinating the work of partner agencies such as the 21st Judicial District Attorney's Office, mental health providers, the medical community, the Mesa County Department of Human Services, and local law enforcement agencies, which include the Mesa County Sheriff's Office and the Grand Junction, Fruita, and Palisade Police Departments.
 The Center for Children also provides direct, supportive services to victims, families, and individuals who come through our doors.
-Our services are not limited to Mesa County, if needed, we will assist any referring law enforcement or human services agency from across the United States!

-FAMILY SUPPORT ADVOCACY (F.S.A)
+VICTIM SUPPORT & ADVOCACY

-FORENSIC INTERVIEWS
+FORENSIC INTERVIEWING

 Specially trained nurses provide medical evaluations and treatment services to all clients, regardless of age, to ensure the health, safety, and well-being of each patient.
 A head-to-toe exam provides differentiated medical findings that may be indicative of abuse.
+The Center for Children works with the all-female nurse staff of the Mesa County SANE Program (Sexual Assault Nurse Examiners) who conduct these non-invasive, patient led examinations.

-THERAPY & MENTAL HEALTH PROGRAM
+MENTAL HEALTH

-What IS a Child Advocacy Center?
+What is a Child Advocacy Center?

 Want to learn more about what a child advocacy center is?
 Click the picture above for a quick overview of the importance of child advocacy centers for children and families.